Yrashka2025/Py-anime-Chat/README.md

 ## How to Run
 Run: `python anime.py`

-## Similar to TavernAI
-This app provides a console interface for chatting with customizable AI characters, inspired by TavernAI but focused on simple template-based responses.
+## This AI is re-build.
+First version: https://github.com/Yrashka2024/Anime-chat